combes/flickr-search/README.md

 ##  Flickr Image Viewer
-This code provides a basic implementation of an image view using Flickr search.
+This code provides a basic implementation of an image viewer using Flickr search.